inducer/loopy/doc/tutorial.rst

 Saving temporaries across global barriers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When working with global barriers it is necessary to save and reload temporaries
+When working with global barriers it is necessary to save and reload non-global
-that are live across global barriers.
-This section presents an example of how to
+temporaries that are live across global barriers.
+This section presents an
-use :func:`loopy.save_and_reload_temporaries` which is helpful for that
+example of how to use :func:`loopy.save_and_reload_temporaries` which is helpful
-purpose.
-Consider the following kernel, which attempts to rotate its input to
+for that purpose.
+Consider the following kernel, which attempts to rotate its
-the right by 1 in parallel:
+input to the right by 1 in parallel:

 .. doctest::